 Customizable: create your own points of interest and hot topics to be tracked and monitored.

-Creative: use of multiple different information sources and platforms with deliverables that attractively visualise content for greater impact.
+Creative: use of multiple different information sources and platforms with deliverables that attractively visualize content for greater impact.

 Comprehensive yet concise: we will trawl the web and leave no stone un-turned, however only relevant and interesting news will be reported.